ArchTangent-study/leetcode/backtracking/subsets/README.md

     - `left`: `number` at `index` in `nums` is merged into given `subset`
     - `right`: no merge - copy of `subset` is passed on unchanged
 2. Perform Depth-First Search (DFS) on both the `left` and `right` side, increasing `index` by `1` each time.
-3. When `index` goes out of bounds,
+3. When `index` goes out of bounds, add all individual subset to the `answer`.

 Complexity:
 - Time: `O(2ⁿ)`